orchestral/authorize/README.md

 ## Setup

-To start using Authorize, activate the extension from Orchestra Administrator Interface.
+To start using Authorize, activate the extension from Orchestra Platform Administrator Interface.

 ## Contributors